-Tonya Hickman’s strong belief that K-12 education should focus on promoting top-level educational opportunities for every student in the community led her to a new role on the Lynden Schools board.
+Tonya Hickman’s strong belief that K-12 education should focus on promoting top-level educational opportunities for every student in the community led her to a new role on the Lynden School Board of Directors.

 Hickman was sworn onto the board of directors January 2022 following voters selecting her to a seat on the board in the November 2021 election.
 “Initially, I was drawn to the position as a concerned parent and citizen in regard to the divisiveness of progressive-left ideology that was being promoted nationally, statewide and locally in surrounding districts,” she says.
 “I feel very passionately that K-12 education should be about promoting high-quality education and opportunities for all kids in our community.”